Greenford/tdcj/README.md

 # TDCJ Inmate Scraping
 ## Background and Motivation
 The Texas Department of Criminal Justice is the state's prison agency, and Texas itself is single state in the US with the largest number of prisoners, having more than 150 thousand not counting the federal prisons and county jails.
-Having volunteered at the Inside Books Project (IBP), a books-to-prison project serving only inmates in Texas, I have a variety of interests in the lives of prisoners.
+Having volunteered at the Inside Books Project* (IBP), a books-to-prison project serving only inmates in Texas, I have a variety of interests in the lives of prisoners.

-TDCJ Makes the individual data of prisoners available for anyone who knows their name or TDCJ ID number.
+TDCJ makes the individual data of prisoners publicly available [publicly available](offender.tdcj.texas.gov/OffenderSearch/).
 I want to answer questions about the data as a whole.

 With this purpose, I've made a web scraper to capture all of the data on TDCJ inmates, and have done a sample analysis of the data.